jonpalmisc/workbench/README.md

 Bugs are guaranteed, documentation is improbable, and quality is unlikely.
 Don't expect much.
-However, if you find something here that interests you or that you want to talk about, feel free to reach out on Twitter, [@jonpalmisc](https://twitter.com/jonpalmisc).
+However, if you find something here that interests you or that you want to talk about, feel free to [get in touch](https://jonpalmisc.com/contact).

 ## License